TomTrigano/my-webpage/publications.md

 Last updated: May 2025

 # Journal papers
+1. Z. Chen, X. Zheng, Y. Zhu, **T. Trigano**, Y. Huang and Y. Zhang, *Parallel implementation of spectral pileup correction and Gaussian noise suppression using CUDA heterogeneous architecture*, to appear in Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, 2025. (**Q2**, IF 2.4, GR h-5 48)

 1. **T. Trigano**, Y. Sepulcre, M. Masika, A. Perez and D. Luengo, *FDP-TF: a Fast Two-Pass Trend Filtering for ECG Delination*, to appear in Computers in Biology and Medicine, 2025. (**Q1**, IF 6.3, GR h-5 140)